plerpsandplerps/MafiaParty/Maf_Und.md

 The underling can be detected by the [Detective](Detective).

-The underling knows who the other mafia are, but they don't know who the underling is.
+The underling knows who the other mafia are, but the other mafia don't know who the underling is.

 ---